 Would less or more exposure capture the information better?

 Now push the button.

-Approach your processing by thinking about what needs to be done to bring out your vision and use techniques that bring that out.
+Processing an image has a huge potential to enhance but also to damage your photograph.
+If you approach your processing thinking about what needs to be done to bring out your original idea, you are less likely to damage the image.
 The technique should suit the image, the image should not be made to fit into the technique.